-Any discussion of accents and dialects for actors of color must start with the realization that many speech patterns are not confined to just one race or ethnicity.
+Any discussion of dialects and accents for actors of color must start with the realization that many speech patterns are not confined to just one race or ethnicity.
 For instance, most of the 27 accents and dialects Paul offers on this page are useful to all actors, whether they be White, Black, Hispanic, Asian, or Indigenous.
 General American, for example, is spoken by people of every race in the United States, while the same could be said for standard language norms in regards to French, German, Russian, and Spanish accents in those countries.
 In addition, Paul’s newest offering, Estuary, is the modern speech of those living in southern England, regardless of ethnicity.

 Still, actors of color are often required to master dialects and accents that are unique to their race and ethnicity.
 Paul’s Indian dialect instruction comes to mind, as it’s generally intended for actors of Indian ethnicity.
 Other examples of race/ethnicity specificity might include Jamaican, West African, regional African American speech, Black South African, Puerto Rican, and Mexican.
 In addition, Japanese, Chinese, and Korean actors are often called upon to tackle unique dialects.
 Conversely, Paul offers several dialects that are associated almost exclusively with Caucasians, such as Downeast New England and Hampshire.